 While marketing is the backbone of every industry in 2021, only 61% of all marketers believe their marketing strategy to be effective.
-Nonetheless, the remaining 39% is still a huge portion of the market.
+Nonetheless, the remaining 39% is still a considerable portion of the market.
 Now, there’s a difference between what’s effective and what’s believed to be effective; however, this doubt isn’t always without a cause.

 9 evergreen digital marketing trends

 The biggest challenge is the return on investment (ROI) of marketing strategies.
 Seeing as how businesses are setting aside 10% to 50% of their average annual revenue as a marketing budget, effective is not good enough.
 To be valid, a method needs to be cost-effective.
 With that in mind and without further ado, here are several evergreen digital marketing trends that provide a great yield in 2021.